Why is movement data standardization a necessity and what happens when you skip step #1?

 Blood markers can vary greatly depending on the last time you ate, which is why many of these tests require 8-12 hours of fasting prior.
-It puts everyone’s state at a more relative comparison level against others and against yourself.
-This standardization can be a hassle, no doubt, but perhaps a bigger frustration is taking action off of data that is misleading – what if this person went on medications or dietary adjustments that were unnecessary, or worse, created new problems from prescription side effects or nutritional intolerances, all because standardization was overlooked.
+Tt puts everyone’s state at a more relative comparison level against others and against yourself.
+This standardization is a hassle, no doubt, but perhaps a bigger frustration is taking action off of data that is misleading – what if this person went on medications or dietary adjustments that were unnecessary, or worse, created new problems from prescription side effects or nutritional intolerances, all because standardization was overlooked.

 Blood panels are great leading KPIs, but that does not exempt them from being standardized; otherwise, they can be leading you in the wrong direction.
 The tricky part of standardization is finding the lowest barrier for frequent collection, yet stringent enough to ensure that the data is reliably actionable.